WebsiteDisplayName/foxholeArtilleryRefactor/docs/source/glossary.rst

     :Horiz.
 Defl.: Horizontal deflection, function that calculates how far distance shifts aim, given a set change in azimuth
         :distGI: Distance from *Gun* to *Impact*
         :Azi.
 CHG: Change in azimuth between two points of aim
-        :Offset meters: Offset distance on aim caused by shift in azimuth
+        :Offset meters: Offset distance on aim caused by shift in azimuth/angle, and proportional to distance